-Because people have wondered a bit, I'm going to talk some about the two (non-writing) projects I've been doing this summer.
+Because people have wondered, I'm going to talk some about the two (non-writing) projects I did this summer.
 Or, "summer."
-I'm not actually sure what to call it, lol.
-BYU - Idaho, where I'm transferring to, put me on the Winter/Spring block, which means I start at school at the beginning of next month, January, and for the rest of my school career I will be going to college from January through July.
+I'm not actually sure what to call it, LOL.
+BYU - Idaho put me on the Winter/Spring block, which means I start at school at the beginning of next month, and for the rest of my school career, I will be going to college from January through July.
 So my new "summer" is August through December.
-Perhaps I should call it fall instead, except that doesn't have the same significance as "summer."
-Suggestions for names for my "summer" are welcome, dear readers.
+Perhaps I should call it "fall" instead, except that doesn't have the same significance.
+Suggestions are welcome, dear readers!

-Anyway, there were two significant things I did during the past "summer" to spend my time: freelance editing and fostering kittens.
-I'll address my freelance editing situation first.
+Anyway, there were two significant things I did with my time: freelance editing and fostering kittens.
+I'll address freelance editing first.

-To give you a basic explanation: because I'm really bad at job searching and generally being okay with any job that involves anything boring/not related to my niche, I did not have a job this summer.
-I mean, I applied to the library and stuff, but they didn't have anything open.
-After a bit, my mom brought up this one girl from church and the work she's been doing freelance editing.
-So I asked her what was up, and she directed me to this site, Fiverr.
+Because I'm really bad at job searching and at handling jobs that involve anything boring/not related to my niche, I could not get a job this summer.
+I applied to the library, but they didn't have anything open.
+After a bit, my mom brought up this girl from church who's been doing freelance editing.
+So I asked her what was up, and she directed me to the website Fiverr.

-Basically, Fiverr is a "gig" website, where sellers can put up gigs for any skill they have, and buyers come in to check things out.
-The gigs all start from $5, which is why it's so named, but the amount you can charge goes up with your seller rating.
-So I got on Fiverr and put up five gigs, four for editing, one for writing, and set to work.
+Basically, Fiverr is a "gig" website where sellers can put up gigs for any skill they have, and buyers come in to order.
+The gigs all start from $5, which is why it's named that, but the amount you can charge goes up with your seller rating.
+So I joined Fiverr and put up five gigs, four for editing, one for writing, and set to work.

-I actually did this for quite a long time, the freelance editing.
-And it was nice, to get money for something that I'm pretty good at.
-The problem is, there are a lot of cons to the way gig websites work.
+I actually did this for quite a long time.
+It was nice to get money for something that I'm pretty good at.
+The problem is there are a lot of downsides to gig websites.
 Fiverr got 20% of my earnings, which were pretty unfair in the first place because of the $5 thing.
-I was putting a lot of work into stuff that I didn't get a fair return for, and putting myself under a lot of stress to deal with customers that sometimes weren't kind.
-I thought it was worth it, for the money, and to be able to say I had a job.
+I was doing a lot of work that I didn't get a fair return for and putting myself under a lot of stress dealing with customers who sometimes weren't kind.
+I thought it was worth it for the money and to be able to say I had a job.

-Then, at the beginning of November, just after I put all my gigs on hold for NaNoWriMo, I became aware of two serious Trojan viruses on my computer, which had been sneakily messing with stuff, mostly Word, which I ended up having to redownload because it became completely corrupted.
-Now, I can't be sure where the viruses came from, but the indication, based off of the kind of viruses they were and the area they first attacked, is that they came through a Word document of some kind.
+Then, at the beginning of November, just after I put all my gigs on hold for NaNoWriMo, I became aware of two serious Trojan viruses on my computer, which had been sneakily messing with my computer.
+I ended up having to redownload Word because it became completely corrupted.
+Now, I can't be sure where the viruses came from, but the indication, based off of the kind of viruses they were and the area where they first attacked, is that they came through a Word document of some kind.

-And where had I been downloading Word documents from strangers?
-At Fiverr, for my editing gigs.
+Where had I been downloading Word documents from strangers?
+On Fiverr, for my editing gigs.

-The situation shook me up a bit, so I decided to quit all my editing jobs and just do freelance writing from that point on, in order to avoid the document sharing.
-But the thing is, when I reopened my gigs in December...
+The situation shook me up a bit, so I decided to quit all my editing jobs and just do freelance writing from that point on.
+But when I reopened my gigs in December...
 I realized I didn't want to do it anymore.
-At all.
-It wasn't worth it, not for the low returns and the stress and the completely seller-unfriendly way that Fiverr in particular is set up.
+It wasn't worth it, not for the low returns and the stress and the seller-unfriendly way that Fiverr in particular is set up.

-And that is why I am once again unemployed.
-However, I am going to apply for jobs at BYU - Idaho, with the hopes especially of getting a job as a copy editor at the student paper, which was the job I loved so much at Adams State.
-That job was probably the thing I hated leaving the most when I decided to transfer, in fact.
-Copy editing is really my thing.
-But only if I get a fair return on it.
+That is why I am once again unemployed.
+However, I am going to apply for jobs at BYU - Idaho, with the hopes especially of getting a job as a copy editor at the student paper, since I loved that so much at Adams State.
+I hated leaving that job when I decided to transfer.
+Copy editing is really my thing--but only if I get fair payment for it.

-Now, to move on to a happier subject--the other thing I did this "summer" was foster kittens, and that was much more worthwhile for me.
+Now, on to a happier subject, the other thing I did this "summer" was foster kittens, and that was much more worthwhile.

-I started fostering kittens last summer.
-I'd been volunteering at the animal shelter for some time, because of National Honor Society service requirements, and that summer they got a lot of kittens, too many for their usual foster homes to handle.
-So I volunteered, and ended up with a tiny foofball.
-Her name is Zoey, I got to name her, which I didn't for the kittens this summer, although I had trouble with that because it took us forever to figure out if she was a guy or girl.
+I'd started fostering kittens last summer.
+I'd been volunteering at the animal shelter for a few years because of National Honor Society service requirements, and that summer, they'd gotten a lot of kittens, too many for their usual foster homes to handle.
+So I'd volunteered and ended up with a tiny foofball whom I'd named Zoey, although I'd had trouble with that because it had taken us forever to figure out if she was a guy or girl.

-Anyway, as many of you know, we ended up keeping her.
-Specifically, MOM ended up keeping her, after I left for college, because Mom was having separation issues (love you Mommy!)
-It was a great experience, and I love Zoey a lot, even though she likes to eat people.
-It was also my first long-term experience with a cat that isn't part Siamese, and that was interesting.
+Anyway, as many of you know, Mom ended up keeping her after I left for college because Mom was having separation issues (love you!).
+Fostering Zoey had been a great experience for me, and I love her a lot too, even though she likes to eat people.
+It had also been my first long-term experience with a cat that wasn't part Siamese, which was interesting.
 Non-Siamese cats are a lot quieter.

-A month or so after we got Ollie, they managed to capture the rest of the cats, and I got our second foster of the summer/"summer", Mountain.
-Mountain was very feral at first, always running and hiding from everyone.
-Also, hissing.
-He loves to hiss.
-I figured out after a while, though, that he never actually attacks you.
-All hiss, no scratch.
+A month or so after the county caught Ollie, they managed to capture the rest of the cats, and I got our second foster of the "summer", Mountain.
+Mountain was feral at first, always hissing and running and hiding from everyone.
+Seriously, he loves to hiss.
+I figured out after a while, though, that he's all hiss, no scratch.
 We got rid of every place in my room where a cat could hide, and he and Ollie became very close.

-What summer (or "summer") jobs have you guys done in the past?
-Have any of you tried a gig site, freelance editing, or fostering kittens?
-Give me some thoughts.
+What summer jobs have you guys done in the past?
+Have any of you tried using a gig site, freelance editing, or fostering kittens?